Welcome to Monroe County Community College's

 Joint Degree Programs: Monroe County Community College occasionally will enter into agreements with other colleges to offer degree programs not available on the MCCC Campus.
 These programs will usually require the student to begin at MCCC and then transfer to the other college for the remainder of the program and the granting of the degree.

 MACRAO Agreement: The MACRAO agreement is an agreement between Community Colleges (MCCC included) and many participating four-year institutions within Michigan.
 It was developed by the Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) and gives students more flexibility in transferring general education courses if they have completed certain courses at MCCC.
+Students who attended prior to Fall 2014 have until August 2019 to complete the MACRAO Agreement.

 Looking for something?
 Try searching our site.